thefatesaber/Legacy30/README.md

 - Encryption: RC4 stream cipher.
 - Encoding: Base64.
 - Nonce: 6 ASCII characters included in the header.
-- A simple `decoder.html` is included in the repo to verify decryption outside the game.

 Security note: the export is obfuscated to discourage casual tampering.
 It is not strong cryptography.
 Do not reuse any secret key you care about.